FeiYao-Edinburgh/CS-hardware-software/Python/README.md

 3. It is highly recommended to create a virtual environment to install and keep a series of packages independent, e.g. `conda create -p ~/miniconda/base/envs/geo`
 3. Install packages like `conda install seaborn jupyter` (**NB** seaborn will make numpy, pandas, matplotlib, and so forth be automatically installed)
 4. Use `conda activate geo` and `conda deactivate` to switch using geo Python or not.
 Use `conda activate base` and `conda deactivate` to switch using base Python or not.
 The latter is seldom used.
-5. Use `ssh user@host -L 8999:localhost:8999` to login into the server, change into a directory (e.g. `mkdir ~/test; cd ~/test`) that you would like to start from, and `conda activate geo; jupyter notebook --NotebookApp.token='' --no-browser --port=8999` to open a Jupyter notebook.
+5. Use `ssh user@host -L 8999:localhost:8999` to re-login into the server, change into a directory (e.g. `mkdir ~/test; cd ~/test`) that you would like to start from, and `conda activate geo; jupyter notebook --NotebookApp.token='' --no-browser --port=8999` to open a Jupyter notebook.
 Open the url within Google-Chrome or other browsers that you like.
 6. Now start enjoy programming with awesome Jupyter.
 Finish your work by saving `.ipynb` files and close related browser pages.
 Back to the terminal, use `Ctrl-c` to shut down the server and `Ctrl-d` to exit from the terminal if applicable.

 ### Running a Python script